snydergi/ToastBot/README.md

 ## Lever Platform
 A platform or slab to attach to the toaster lever to make it easier to manipulate with the end-effector.
 Doesn't need an April tag but might be worth trying to fit a small one on there.
 Lever Dimensions:
-   - Length:
+   - Length: 35 mm
-   - Width:
+   - Width: 20.4
-   - Height:
+   - Height: 11.5 mm

 April Tag Size:

 ## Toaster Dial
-A dial that should press-fit or attach to the toaster dial so it's easier for the end-effector to manipulate it.
+A dial that should press-fit or attach to the toaster dials so it's easier for the end-effector to manipulate it.
+Dial-Lever Spacing: 43 mm
+Toaster Dial Dimensions:
+  - Length: 40 mm
+  - Width: 10 mm
+  - Height: 10 mm

-Dimensions:
+Printed Dial Dimensions:
  - Diameter:
  - Length:

 April Tag Size: